What is the Diploma in Education and Training?

 How Many Hours of Study Does the Diploma in Education and Training Take?

-The amount of time that you will need to put into achieving your Diploma in Education and Training will vary.
+The amount of time that you will need to put into achieving your education and training diploma will vary.
 Relevant experience, prior knowledge and qualifications and academic ability will all influence the time that you will need to commit.
 However, guided learning hours (GLH) are a helpful measure of the number of hours of supervised study recommended to complete an accredited unit or a qualification.

 GLH do not include unsupervised learning, preparation or assessment time.
 Guided learning hours are universally applied to the credit that learners receive for qualifications.
 There are 360 guided learning hours prescribed for the DET.